 “Busy, Jamey.
 Just…busy, ya know?
 I’ve been in rehearsals for--”

-“This, what this is between us, between you and me right now, is just what I was trying to avoid, right?
-When I said no. Losing you, which I have, is just what I was trying to avoid so--”
+“This, what this is between us, between you and me right now, is just what I was trying to avoid, yeah?
+When I said 'no', ya know?.
+Losing you, which I have, is just what I was trying to avoid so--”

 “You haven’t lost--”

 “The fuck you say, Braedon?
 Of course I have.
-Anger keeps you from me, keeps you away from me so, we might’ve as well have fucked, yeah?
+Anger keeps you from me and embarrassment keeps you from me so, we might’ve as well have fucked, yeah?
 Because I feel like my heart’s been broken anyway.
 Because what we have now is only the bad bit, the pain, or at least I know that’s how it feels to me anyway, but without the good bit, the being together.
 I don’t want this, Braedon.
-Plus, okay seriously, I keep hearing your words all running through my mind, I keep hearing what you said to me and…and--”
+Plus, okay seriously, I keep hearing your words all running through my mind, I just keep hearing what you said to me and…and--”

 “Jameson,” I lower my voice, I lean across the table coming in so close to him, “I don’t want--”

 “Wait.
 Wait!
-How do I know you...?
-Wait, wait, do you even still want me?
+How do I even know?
+Do you even still want me?
 Oh my god, how do I even know?
-Am I totally like embarrassing myself--?”
+Am I totally like embarrassing myself?”

 “You aren’t.
 Listen to me, Jamey, you aren’t, okay?
 Please, understand me; I don’t want you giving yourself to me just because--”

-So, throwing some money on the table, I grab my book and his hand and nearly run us to my apartment which is, thank god!!! just halfway down the block.
+Throwing money on the table, I grab my book and his hand and nearly run us to my apartment which is, thank god!!! only halfway down the block.
 All I want is to get him home and into my bed.
-All I want is to make sure he knows he hasn’t made a mistake in trusting me, that what’s happened in his past isn’t what has to happen in his future, and that some of us, the rare few of us like me, really are better than that.
+All I want is to make sure he knows he hasn’t made a mistake in trusting me.
+That what’s happened in his past isn’t what has to happen in his future, and that some of us, the rare few of us like me, really are better than that.